tarwn/lessthandot-hugo/blogs/content/posts/2010-08-12-think-carefully-which-sql-server-you-wan.md

 [Here][5] is a reply by MSFT employee on this topic:

 _There is no 64-bit VFP OleDB provider.
-That is why we can&#8217;t import data from VFP to a 64-bit SQL Server.
-The workaround in the link you provided won&#8217;t work too, as it is using the VFP provider too.
-This can&#8217;t work in 64bit SQL Server.</p>
+That is why we can't import data from VFP to a 64-bit SQL Server.
+The workaround in the link you provided won't work too, as it is using the VFP provider too.
+This can't work in 64bit SQL Server.</p>

 In order to work around the issue, we can firstly install a 32-bit SQL Server, import the data from VFP to this 32-bit SQL Server, and then synchronize the data from the 32-bit SQL Server to the 64-bit SQL Server.